xfdingustc/OpenMAX/cn/chapter3.md

 **Table 3-3.
 OpenMAX Component States**
 ######3.1.1.2.1  OMX_StateLoaded
-A component is in the OMX_StateLoaded state after it has been created via an OMX_GetHandle call and before allocation of its resources.
-In this state, the IL client may modify the component’s parameters via OMX_SetParameter, set up data tunnels on the component’s ports with OMX_SetupTunnel, or transition the component to either the OMX_StateIdle state or the OMX_StateWaitForResources state.
+A component is in the OMX_StateLoaded state after it has been created via an `OMX_GetHandle` call and before allocation of its resources.
+In this state, the IL client may modify the component’s parameters via `OMX_SetParameter`, set up data tunnels on the component’s ports with `OMX_SetupTunnel`, or transition the component to either the `OMX_StateIdle` state or the OMX_StateWaitForResources state.

-The IL client may elect to transition a component that is currently in the OMX_StateLoaded state into the OMX_StateWaitForResources state if, for example, the component failed to acquire all of its resources on an attempted transition to the OMX_StateIdle state.
+The IL client may elect to transition a component that is currently in the OMX_StateLoaded state into the OMX_StateWaitForResources state if, for example, the component failed to acquire all of its resources on an attempted transition to the `OMX_StateIdle` state.

 ###### 3.1.1.2.1.1  OMX_StateLoaded to OMX_StateIdle
-If the IL client requests a state transition from OMX_StateLoaded to OMX_StateIdle, the component must acquire all of its resources, including buffers, before completing the transition.
+If the IL client requests a state transition from `OMX_StateLoaded` to `OMX_StateIdle`, the component must acquire all of its resources, including buffers, before completing the transition.
 Furthermore, before the transition can complete, the buffer supplier, which is always the IL client when not tunneling, must ensure that the non-supplier possesses all of its buffers.
-For a port connected to the IL client, the IL client may allocate the buffers itself and then pass them to the port via an OMX_UseBuffer call on the port, or it may direct the port to perform the allocation via an OMX_AllocateBuffer call on the port.
+For a port connected to the IL client, the IL client may allocate the buffers itself and then pass them to the port via an `OMX_UseBuffer` call on the port, or it may direct the port to perform the allocation via an `OMX_AllocateBuffer` call on the port.

 When a port is tunneling, the supplier port either allocates buffers itself or, if the port implements buffer sharing, re-uses buffers from a port on the same component.
-A tunneling supplier port then passes the buffers to the non-supplier port via an OMX_UseBuffer call on the non-supplier.
+A tunneling supplier port then passes the buffers to the non-supplier port via an `OMX_UseBuffer` call on the non-supplier.

-The number of buffers used on a port is specified in its port definition (see OMX_IndexParamPortDefinition), which defaults to the minimum (specified in the same structure) but which may be modified by the supplier before the sequence of OMX_UseBuffer and OMX_AllocateBuffer calls via a call to OMX_SetParameter.
+The number of buffers used on a port is specified in its port definition (see `OMX_IndexParamPortDefinition`), which defaults to the minimum (specified in the same structure) but which may be modified by the supplier before the sequence of `OMX_UseBuffer` and `OMX_AllocateBuffer` calls via a call to `OMX_SetParameter`.

 #####3.1.1.2.2  OMX_StateIdle
-In the OMX_StateIdle state, the component is ready to be used, meaning that all necessary resources have been properly allocated.
+In the `OMX_StateIdle` state, the component is ready to be used, meaning that all necessary resources have been properly allocated.
 However, the suppliers retain all their buffers, and no buffer exchange or processing is taking place.
-Thus, if this state is entered from an OMX_StateExecuting or OMX_StatePause state, the component shall have returned all buffers it was processing to their respective suppliers.
-The IL client may transition the component to any states other than the OMX_StateInvalid and OMX_StateWaitForResources states.
+Thus, if this state is entered from an `OMX_StateExecuting` or `OMX_StatePause` state, the component shall have returned all buffers it was processing to their respective suppliers.
+The IL client may transition the component to any states other than the `OMX_StateInvalid` and `OMX_StateWaitForResources` states.

 ######3.1.1.2.2.1  OMX_StateIdle to OMX_StateLoaded
-On a transition from OMX_StateIdle to OMX_StateLoaded, each buffer supplier must call OMX_FreeBuffer on the non-supplier port for each buffer residing at the non- supplier port.
-If the supplier allocated the buffer, it must free the buffer before calling OMX_FreeBuffer.
-If the non-supplier port allocated the buffer, it must free the buffer upon receipt of an OMX_FreeBuffer call.
+On a transition from OMX_StateIdle to OMX_StateLoaded, each buffer supplier must call `OMX_FreeBuffer` on the non-supplier port for each buffer residing at the non-supplier port.
+If the supplier allocated the buffer, it must free the buffer before calling `OMX_FreeBuffer`.
+If the non-supplier port allocated the buffer, it must free the buffer upon receipt of an `OMX_FreeBuffer` call.
 Furthermore, a non-supplier port must always free the buffer header upon receipt of an OMX_FreeBuffer call.
-When all of the buffers have been removed from the component, the state transition is complete; the component communicates that the initiating OMX_SendCommand call has completed via a callback event.
+When all of the buffers have been removed from the component, the state transition is complete; the component communicates that the initiating `OMX_SendCommand` call has completed via a callback event.

 ######3.1.1.2.2.2  OMX_StateIdle to OMX_StateExecuting
-If the IL client requests a state transition from OMX_StateIdle to OMX_StateExecuting, the component shall begin transferring and processing data.
-For ports that communicate with the IL client, the IL client will initiate buffer transfers via OMX_EmptyThisBuffer and OMX_FillThisBuffer.
-Among tunneling ports, any input port that is also a supplier shall transfer its empty buffers to the tunneled output port via OMX_FillThisBuffer.
+If the IL client requests a state transition from OMX_StateIdle to `OMX_StateExecuting`, the component shall begin transferring and processing data.
+For ports that communicate with the IL client, the IL client will initiate buffer transfers via `OMX_EmptyThisBuffer` and `OMX_FillThisBuffer`.
+Among tunneling ports, any input port that is also a supplier shall transfer its empty buffers to the tunneled output port via `OMX_FillThisBuffer`.

 #####3.1.1.2.3  OMX_StateExecuting
 In this state, an OpenMAX component is transferring and processing data buffers.
-The component shall accept calls to OMX_EmptyThisBuffer on its input ports and OMX_FillThisBuffer on its output ports.
-Any port that communicates with the IL client shall call the EmptyBufferDone and FillBufferDone callbacks to return an empty or full buffer, respectively, back to the IL client.
-Any tunneling port shall call OMX_FillThisBuffer or OMX_EmptyThisBuffer on its corresponding tunneled port to return an empty or full buffer, respectively, back to its tunneled port.
-An IL client may transition a component in the OMX_StateExecuting state to either the OMX_StateIdle state or the OMX_StatePaused state.
+The component shall accept calls to `OMX_EmptyThisBuffer` on its input ports and `OMX_FillThisBuffer` on its output ports.
+Any port that communicates with the IL client shall call the `EmptyBufferDone` and `FillBufferDone` callbacks to return an empty or full buffer, respectively, back to the IL client.
+Any tunneling port shall call `OMX_FillThisBuffer` or `OMX_EmptyThisBuffer` on its corresponding tunneled port to return an empty or full buffer, respectively, back to its tunneled port.
+An IL client may transition a component in the `OMX_StateExecuting` state to either the `OMX_StateIdle` state or the `OMX_StatePaused` state.

 ######3.1.1.2.3.1  OMX_StateExecuting to OMX_StateIdle
-If the IL client requests a state transition from OMX_StateExecuting to OMX_StateIdle, the component shall return all buffers to their respective suppliers and receive all buffers belonging to its supplier ports before completing the transition.
-Any port communicating with the IL client shall return any buffers it is holding via OMX_EmptyBufferDone and OMX_FillBufferDone callbacks, which are used by input and output ports, respectively.
-Any non-supplier port shall return all buffers it is holding to the input port or output port it is tunneling with using OMX_EmptyThisBuffer or OMX_FillThisBuffer, respectively.
+If the IL client requests a state transition from `OMX_StateExecuting` to `OMX_StateIdle`,the component shall return all buffers to their respective suppliers and receive all buffers belonging to its supplier ports before completing the transition.
+Any port communicating with the IL client shall return any buffers it is holding via `OMX_EmptyBufferDone` and OMX_FillBufferDone callbacks, which are used by input and output ports, respectively.
+Any non-supplier port shall return all buffers it is holding to the input port or output port it is tunneling with using `OMX_EmptyThisBuffer` or `OMX_FillThisBuffer`, respectively.
 Likewise, any supplier tunneling port shall wait for all of its buffers to be returned from its tunneled port.

 #####3.1.1.2.4  OMX_StatePause
 In this state, an OpenMAX component is not transferring or processing data but buffers are not necessarily returned to their suppliers.
-From the OMX_StatePause state, execution may be resumed via a transition to OMX_StateExecuting, preferably without dropping data.
+From the `OMX_StatePause` state, execution may be resumed via a transition to `OMX_StateExecuting`, preferably without dropping data.
 The component may still accept data buffers at its input, but such buffers will be queued only and not processed further.
-The IL client may transition a component in the OMX_StatePause state to OMX_StateIdle or OMX_StateExecuting.
-On a transition from OMX_StatePause to OMX_StateIdle, the component shall return all buffers to their respective suppliers in a manner identical to the OMX_StateExecuting-to- OMX_StateIdle transition described in section 3.1.1.2.3.1.
+The IL client may transition a component in the `OMX_StatePause` state to `OMX_StateIdle` or `OMX_StateExecuting`.
+On a transition from `OMX_StatePause` to `OMX_StateIdle`, the component shall return all buffers to their respective suppliers in a manner identical to the `OMX_StateExecuting` to `OMX_StateIdle` transition described in section 3.1.1.2.3.1.

 #####3.1.1.2.5  OMX_StateWaitForResources
 In this state, the component is waiting for one or more of its required resources to become available.
 This state is related to resource management.
 The assumption is that one or more hardware-specific resource managers exist on the platform to handle available resources.
 The interaction among OpenMAX components and resource managers is outside the scope of this specification.

-If a component in the OMX_StateLoaded state fails to enter the OMX_StateIdle state because resources other than buffers are insufficient, the IL client may put the component in the OMX_StateWaitForResources state if the IL client wants to be notified when the needed resources become available.
-The IL client may command the component to discontinue waiting for resources by transitioning it from the OMX_StateWaitForResources state to the OMX_StateLoaded state.
-If a component in the OMX_StateWaitForResources state acquires all the resources upon which it is waiting, it shall initiate a transition to the OMX_StateIdle state.
+If a component in the `OMX_StateLoaded` state fails to enter the `OMX_StateIdle` state because resources other than buffers are insufficient, the IL client may put the component in the `OMX_StateWaitForResources` state if the IL client wants to be notified when the needed resources become available.
+The IL client may command the component to discontinue waiting for resources by transitioning it from the `OMX_StateWaitForResources` state to the `OMX_StateLoaded` state.
+If a component in the `OMX_StateWaitForResources` state acquires all the resources upon which it is waiting, it shall initiate a transition to the `OMX_StateIdle` state.

 ######3.1.1.2.5.1  OMX_StateWaitForResources to OMX_StateIdle
-When a component initiates a transition from the OMX_StateWaitForResources state to the OMX_StateIdle state, it shall communicate the initiation of this transition to the IL client via an OMX_EventResourcesAcquired event.
-When the IL client receives the OMX_EventResourcesAcquired event, it shall call OMX_UseBuffer and OMX_AllocateBuffer in the manner of a transition from OMX_StateLoaded to OMX_StateIdle.
-Likewise, the component cannot complete its transition to OMX_StateIdle until it acquires all of its resources, including buffers.
+When a component initiates a transition from the OMX_StateWaitForResources state to the `OMX_StateIdle` state, it shall communicate the initiation of this transition to the IL client via an `OMX_EventResourcesAcquired` event.
+When the IL client receives the `OMX_EventResourcesAcquired` event, it shall call `OMX_UseBuffer` and `OMX_AllocateBuffer` in the manner of a transition from `OMX_StateLoaded` to `OMX_StateIdle`.
+Likewise, the component cannot complete its transition to
+`OMX_StateIdle` until it acquires all of its resources, including buffers.

 #####3.1.1.2.6  OMX_StateInvalid
 In this state, the component has suffered internal corruption or an error from which it cannot recover.
-When it detects such a condition, the component transitions itself to OMX_StateInvalid and informs the IL client by generating an OMX_ErrorEvent event with the value OMX_ErrorInvalidState.
-When the IL client receives OMX_EventError indicating a transition to OMX_StateInvalid, it shall free all resources associated with that component and eventually call OMX_FreeHandle to release the handle associated with the component.
+When it detects such a condition, the component transitions itself to `OMX_StateInvalid` and informs the IL client by generating an `OMX_ErrorEvent` event with the value `OMX_ErrorInvalidState`.
+When the IL client receives `OMX_EventError` indicating a transition to `OMX_StateInvalid`, it shall free all resources associated with that component and eventually call `OMX_FreeHandle` to release the handle associated with the component.

-A component in the OMX_StateInvalid state shall fail every call made upon it and return an OMX_ErrorStateInvalid error message except for OMX_GetState, OMX_FreeBuffer, or OMX_ComponentDeinit.
-The IL client may also command a transition to the OMX_StateInvalid state explicitly via OMX_SendCommand.
-A component may transition between any state and the OMX_StateInvalid state.
+A component in the `OMX_StateInvalid` state shall fail every call made upon it and return an `OMX_ErrorStateInvalid` error message except for `OMX_GetState`, `OMX_FreeBuffer`, or `OMX_ComponentDeinit`.
+The IL client may also command a transition to the `OMX_StateInvalid` state explicitly via `OMX_SendCommand`.
+A component may transition between any state and the `OMX_StateInvalid` state.

 ####3.1.1.3  OMX_ERRORTYPE
 The OMX_ERRORTYPE enumeration shown in Table 3-4 defines the standard OpenMAX errors that all functions defined in the OpenMAX IL API return.
 These errors